dmarticus/dmarticus.github.io/_posts/2025-12-19-we-have-new-york-at-home.md

 That matters more than I expected.
 Walking makes time feel contiguous.
 You get little hits of texture: a new storefront, a poster for a show, a line outside a place you didn't know existed, weather that forces you to actually notice the season.

 In Seattle it's too easy to turn life into teleportation.
 Efficient, private, slightly dead.

 So I'm trying to walk more as a way to keep the city "on."
 If it's plausibly walkable, I want my default to be: fine, I'll walk.

 ## Passive transit is goated

-In New York, I never had to be "on" just to get somewhere.
-Subway, bus, whatever — I'd show up, ride, arrive.
-I could read, write, play Balatro, or just stare out the window and let my brain idle.
+In New York, the whole city felt 30 minutes away.
+I know it's the most tired take of all time, but I found the subway really incredible — I'd show up, ride, arrive.
+I could read, write, play Balatro, or just stare into the middle distance and let my brain idle.
 That's time you don't get back when you're driving.

 And it wasn't just commuting.
 Going out at night, meeting someone across town, running errands — it was all the same.
 You just... go.
 No parking, no route decisions, no low-level vigilance.
 I didn't realize how much I liked that until I had it constantly.